csci1710/book/book/src/chapters/solvers/smt.md

 Now, just because this specific algorithm isn't great doesn't mean that a better one might not exist.
 Maybe it's possible to be very smart, and search in a way that will terminate with _either_ true or false.

-Except that it's not.
-CSCI 1010 talks about this a lot more, but I want to give you a bit of a taste of the ideas today.
+Except that it's not _always_ possible.
+CSCI 1010 talks about this a lot more, but I want to give you a bit of a taste of the ideas now that we're nearing the end of 1710.

-## Undecidability (If Time Permits)
+## Undecidability

 I want to tell you a story---with only _some_ embellishment.